rajranjan5215/WhatsApp-Automation/README.md

 # Technology Used

-## It is a Robotic Process Automation based Tool known as Ui Path Studio.
+## It is a Robotic Process Automation based tool known as Ui Path Studio.